Copper Roofing Systems – Durable & Low Maintenance

 Copper is a beautiful, natural material which is well suited to the demands of modern architecture while retaining a timeless quality.

-This noble material is the ideal solution for both exteriors and interiors of buildings.
-It is low maintenance, does not require any cleaning, and unlike many other metal roofing materials, it requires no painting or finishing; For this reason, it is the perfect option for difficult or dangerous access surfaces.
+This noble material is an ideal building material for both exteriors and interiors of buildings.
+It is low maintenance, does not require any cleaning, and unlike many other metal roofing materials, it requires no painting or finishing; For this reason, it is the perfect material for difficult or dangerous access surfaces.

-It is durable; that’s why you can often see copper roofs on churches, government buildings and other institutions and there are references to applications of Copper in roofs with more than a century of existence that remain in good condition.
-This metal when exposed to the exterior is self-protecting, creating over time a green patina that self-generates when damaged, thus ensuring a long durability and resistance to corrosion in practically any type of atmosphere.
+It is durable; that’s why you can often see copper roofs on churches, government buildings and other institutions andthere are references to applications of Copper in roofs with more than a century of existence that remain in good condition.
+Copper exposed to the exterior is self-protecting, creating over time a patina that self-generates when damaged, thus ensuring a long durability and resistance to corrosion in practically any type of atmosphere.
 Its resistance to the elements ranks among the highest of modern roofing materials.

 It is almost 100% recyclable and can be recycled infinitely without any loss of quality, and its superior electrical and thermal energy efficiencies reduce the waste of electrical energy.